 When it stops use tongs or something to remove the items and place into a bowl.
 Eat!
 (Or freeze for another day.)

 The starting point is the base.
 Since grains are just wrong, we start with a package of Julian Bakery Paleo Thin traditional wraps or one of the grain-free pizza crusts by Capello.

 We keep them in the freezer for months with no problems.
 Thaw in the morning.

-We're not really happy with the sunflower-based ingredients but that is a small part of the product.
 A package is seven wraps.
 Arrange the seven wraps on a (circular) pan so that everywhere is about 3-4 layers thick.
-It seems less like a pizza if thinner.
-We don't really measure ingredients, so the quantities here are our best guess.
+Or just use the Cappello grain-free crust.

 Pan (around 12 inch diameter coated with seven wraps.
 Not necessary to coat the pan with oil.
 Some olives (1/2 to 1 cup) Some onions/garlic (1/4 to 1/2 cup) Some cheese (1/4 to 1/2 cup) Some olive oil (around 2 Tablespoons) Some baby spinach (1-2 cups uncut leaves, though I now prefer to cut into smaller pieces with a scissor.
 Basically filling a breakfast bowl or the like ) Some sort of spice (dried basil, taragon, or whatever you like.